hendynz/localhoster/README.md

 1. Find Notepad in the Start Menu, right click -> Run as administrator
 2. Open `C:\Windows\System32\drivers\etc\hosts` (you will need to select the All Files file filter option).
-3. Add these three entries to the end of the file:
+3. Add these four entries to the end of the file:

 ```
     127.0.0.1 docker.test
     127.0.0.1 whoami.docker.test
     127.0.0.1 portainer.docker.test
+    127.0.0.1 mailcatcher.docker.test
 ```

 4. Save and quit